jlo-tech/Posits/README.md

 #### Disclaimer:

-I am not responsible for the content of the linked websites.
+1. I am not responsible for the content of the linked websites.
+2. The software is provided without any warranty and should not be used in production.
+This repo is for educational purposes only.